 Most stores will have similar pictures advertising the item, and this image will be enough to satisfy many.
 However, the product description not only tells your customers about the product in question’s details, but it’s also a trust-building exercise between the business and the customer.
 Write a sufficiently descriptive one, and customers won’t complain.
 Your customers aren’t going to tell you when you’ve written a great product description, but when you have, you’ll know it’s working from both your sales and returns data.

-In the meantime, we’ve compiled a list of 9 easy-to-follow steps for writing product copy that will increase sales:
+In this post we’ve compiled a list of 9 easy-to-follow steps for writing product copy that will increase sales:

 1. Define your ideal customer